Connections-Business-Directory/Connections/README.txt

 == Upgrade Notice ==

 = 10.2 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.3 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.3.1 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.3.2 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.1 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.2 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.3 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.5 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.2 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.6 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.2 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.7 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.2 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.8 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.2 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.9 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.2 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 10.4.10 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.2 and PHP >= 5.6.20 PHP version >= 7.2 recommended.